 Welcome to Bob Trevorrow Ceramics

-Each and every piece of pottery on this site is handmade by me in my Austin Studio.
-All of my work is hand thrown on the pottery wheel using high fired stoneware and porcelain clay.
+My work is hand thrown on the pottery wheel using high fired stoneware and porcelain clay.
 My intention is to create attractive, comfortable and highly functional pottery with a modern aesthetic.
 I focus on the individual piece in my work and produce mostly small batches and many unique pieces.
-Featured on this site are examples of my latest work, ready to ship, on my shop and a few gallery images of some of my favorite pieces.
-I do make to order with in the confines of my current glazes and clay bodies.
+Wholesale inquiries and special orders welcome, Discount available for Design Professionals.

-Most items will ship with USPS Priority shipping and should arrive in about 6 to ten days after placing your order.
+In stock items will ship with UPS and should arrive in about ten days after placing your order.

-I work with a spectrum of clays including a dark, rustic stone ware.
-A light stone ware and a fine domestic porcelain.
-All of these clay bodies have there own unique characteristics and the look and feel of the finished piece of pottery is greatly influenced by the clay used as well as the glazes used.
+I work with a spectrum of clays including a several stoneware clays and fine domestic porcelain.
+All of these clay bodies have there own unique characteristics and the look and feel of the finished piece of pottery is greatly influenced by the clay as well as the glazes used.
 I am happy to answer any questions about these options and can guide you on your choice of clays and glazes.

 I form the shapes of my vessels on the pottery wheel.
 With this method, each pot is made one at a time, with my hands and so each and every pot is unique and will show the subtle marks of its making.
 The pots are dipped in a glaze, sometimes several in layers and then fired to almost 2400 degrees in an electric kiln.